project-copacetic/copa-action/README.md

 | `patched-image` | String | Image reference of the patched image |

 ## Ways to connect to Buildkit
+> [!NOTE]
-*Custom Buildkit connection to patch local or private images is only available with Copa-Action versions 0.6.1 and later.
-For all earlier Copa-Action versions, Buildkit in a container is the default approach, and a version must be supplied as input.*
+Custom Buildkit connection to patch local or private images is only available with Copa-Action versions 0.6.1 and later.
+For all earlier Copa-Action versions, Buildkit in a container is the default approach, and a version must be supplied as input.

 ### Option 1: Connect to buildx instance (default)
 By default, Copa Action creates its own Buildx instance to connect to for patching public and private images.